 Watch the video

 - In the Admin Toolbar, click Site Options > Site Setup (right click for a new tab).

 The Site Setup interface is organized into the following tabs, each allowing you to manage a specific aspect of your site:

 On this tab, you can configure the basic properties of your site.
 Each option is described in the table below.

-If a site has a slogan or mission statement you want to share, enter it here.
-Slogans appear in the middle of the main banner, between the site's Logo image and Welcome Box.
+TIP: If a site has a slogan or mission statement you want to share, enter it here.
+Slogans appear in the middle of the main banner, between the site's Logo image and Welcome box.